 To find out more about how widespread gaming has become and who the most dedicated gamers are, Solitaire Bliss surveyed over 2,000 Americans to tell us about their video game habits on their phones, gaming consoles, and computers.
 Does your dedication to gaming blow the competition away, or are you missing out on America’s ever-growing and vibrant gaming culture?
 Read on to see if your gaming habits align with those in your state!

-Our survey reveals that gamers in Nevada and Arkansas log the most hours playing video games each week.
+Our survey reveals that gamers in Nevada, Arkansas, and Illinois log the most hours playing video games each week.
 These states find time to game for 16 and 15 hours per week, respectively.
 While this is a solid chunk of game time, it’s not that much more than the average nationwide, which sits at 12 hours per week.
-The devices that dominate the gaming landscape are gaming consoles and mobile phones.
-Americans average 4 hours per week on each of these devices.
+The devices that dominate the gaming landscape are computers and mobile phones.
+Americans average around 4 hours per week on each of these devices.

 The top five most gaming-obsessed states in the country are: